Himanirameniya08/HR-Analytics-Dashboard-in-Excel/README.md

-# HR-Analytics-Dashboard-in-Excel
-Analyzed employee data and build an interactive dashboard that helps in understanding workforce trends, salary structure, and hiring patterns.
+GitHub Project Description
+🎯 Objective

+To build an interactive HR Analytics Dashboard in Excel that transforms raw employee data into meaningful insights for better workforce decision-making.
+The goal was to analyze key HR metrics like headcount, salary, hiring trends, and diversity.